onriv/lean4ij/README.md

 | RestartCurrentLeanFile | Lean4 : Restart Current Lean File | restart current file        |
 | RestartJcefInfoview    | Lean4 : Restart Jcef Infoview     | restart the jcef infoview   |

+## Settings

+Since version 0.0.17 there are some settings available:
+- General setting is under `Settings/Preferences` > `Leanguages & Frameworks` > `Lean4`.
+Available settings are:
+  - (TODO) Enable Lsp Completion: Currently not support, waiting lsp4ij's new release.
+This is for currently discovering that sometimes lsp completion is slow.
+But it's enable by default.
+- Enable the native infoview, and timeout for popping the doc
+- Enable the external infoview
+- Extra css for external infoview.
+The most relevant I found is changing font-size

+The inlay hints related settings are under `Settings/Preferences` > `Inlay Hints` > `textmate`:
+- `Show inlay hint for omit type`
+- `Show value for placeholder _`

+Some color settings are under `Settings/Preferences` > `Editor` > `Color Scheme` >  `Lean Infoview`.
+It contains color settings for both the external and internal infoview.

 <!-- Plugin description end -->

 ## Development